noamoss/about.thepitz/index.md

 ## Yea.. but what do we offer?

+- **Machine Learning, Deep Learning, Natural Language Processing, and Data Science Basics**: Wow - this is a long list of buzzwords, isn't it?
+The truth is that we are in the process of professionalizing in these exciting fields.
+Yes, you read it right - we are not there yet.
+We believe that practice is the right path for specialization, so while we already have the basic understanding and working on strengthening ourselves in these fields - we will be excited hearing about your ideas and think together of ways for a starter.

 - **Quick Scripts and Web Developments**: we won't build you a fancy and shiny website, but we will quickly (and cheaply) provide tailored solutions.
-Whether

 - **Open source tools introduction and user training**: We believe in the Open Source Way.
 That's why our first choice would be investigating for relevant projects to answer your needs.
 We will also offer a lower price if you approve of publishing it under [an Open Source License](https://opensource.org/licenses), and by that let other to enjoy the code base, and yourself to enjoy potential benefits of common goods.